FehintolaObafemi/personal-portfolio/content/about/index.md

   - Google Cloud Platform
 ---

 Hello!
-I'm Taofeek, also known as Fehintola, a software engineer based in Baltimore, MD.
+I'm Taofeek, also known as Fehintola, a software engineer currently in Baltimore, MD.

 I enjoy creating things that live on the internet, whether that be websites, applications, algorithms, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.